 I had the opportunity to speak to Massimiliano about his law practice.
 He is based in Bogota, South America and also operates at his satellite office in Italy.

-I appreciate ambitious lawyers like Mr. Castellari.
+I appreciate ambitious lawyers like Mr Castellari.
 Those who are looking outside the box and helping people achieve their dreams.
 It’s a specialized field, as only a couple of law firms are challenging this patriarchal law.
-Although changing the law (at this time) would be unconstitutional, bringing these cases to Italian courts gives clients the approval needed to proceed with their dual italian citizenship endeavors.
+Although changing the law (at this time) would be unconstitutional, bringing these cases to Italian courts gives clients the approval needed to proceed with their dual Italian citizenship endeavours.

 I need help with this!
 Now what?